kr-g/pygitgrab/README.md

       -s, --simulate        dry run, do not download files -f FILE, --file FILE  name of pygg file to read, adds as '.pygg' extension if missing
+      -url URL              name of remote pygg file on github to read, adds as '.pygg' extension if missing
       -u [USER], --user [USER]
                             authenticate with user, no user for prompt. create a personal access token in your github settings instead